Antha Minerva Virgil

 Antha Minerva Patchen Virgil Bergman (c.
 1852-1939) was an American author, composer, and music educator who helped develop and patent the Virgil silent practice keyboard, also known as the Virgil clavier.
 She used the name "Antha M. Virgil" professionally.

 Antha was born in Elmira, New York, to Minerva Ruth Cole and Uriah Patchen.
 Little is known about her education following her graduation from high school in Burlington, Iowa.
 She began teaching piano at Almon Kincaid Virgil's music conservatory in Burlington in 1877, then married Almon in 1878.
 In 1879, they moved to Peoria, Illinois, where they opened a music school which continued for four years.

 Techniphone

 The Virgils moved to New York City in 1883 and developed a soundless keyboard with adjustable weights on the keys for silent practice, called the Techniphone, also known as the Virgil clavier.
 Almon eventually obtained eight patents for this device and its accessories.
 Antha helped him build an improved pedal and footrest for children and a small practice keyboard.
 She continued giving piano lessons and wrote articles for music journals which included The Musical Courier, The Etude, and The Musician.

-The Virgil Clavier Method, Foundation Exercises, Book 1 was published in 1889.
+Antha also wrote The Virgil Clavier Method, Foundation Exercises, Book 1 was published in 1889.
 The Virgil Clavier Company was formed in 1890 and Antha opened the Virgil Piano School in New York in 1891.
 Almon opened Virgil Piano Schools in England and Germany in 1895, followed by schools in Chicago (1896), Boston (1899), and other cities including St. Petersburg, Florida.
 Althea’s students included Carrie Burpee Shaw.